 Step 3: Fill out all fillable fields and save your completed document, or save and complete at a later time.

 Step 4: Email the completed Nomination Package and any supporting documents (optional; see nomination package for more details) to or deliver it in person to YWCA Banff by April 9th, 2023 at 11:59 PM.

 This award honors a woman who has initiated meaningful change within the local community, dedicating her own time and resources to champion her cause.
 She is a visionary trailblazer, a source of strength for her community, and has improved and enriched the lives of others.
 She has made a significant and sustained difference in the Bow Valley, and is an influential leader through paid work and/or volunteerism in the private, public, or not-for-profit sector.

 This award honors a woman who boldly embraces new, original ideas and pursues creative ways of making a difference in the business or non-profit sector, or through volunteerism.
 She is a leader who challenges and motivates others to think outside of the box and explore cutting-edge solutions to improving their surroundings, facilitating change and creating opportunities whenever possible.
 She may be a founder, owner, leader or other innovator, creating and implementing innovative programs, practices, partnerships, policies or activities that influence social good and positive change for our community.

 Margaret Stephens Young Women’s Leadership Award

-This award recognizes an emerging leader age 30 and under, who is an inspirational role model in their career, achievements or community building roles.
-She has made a significant difference in the Bow Valley through her commitment to a cause or pursuit of a personal dream while showing perseverance, innovation and a keen understanding of community issues.
+This award recognizes an emerging leader aged 16-30, who is an inspirational role model in their career, achievements, or community building roles.
+She has made a significant difference in the Bow Valley through her commitment to a cause or pursuit of a personal dream while showing perseverance, innovation, and a keen understanding of community issues.
 She inspires others to follow her example, and sets the pace for others to walk alongside her.
 She is a leader who will continue to inspire us for years to come.